omprakashbabu/Simple-calculator---Java-script/README.md

 cd backend
 npm install
 node server.js
+Use the Replit preview URL for the backend.

-Preview backend; then open frontend/index.html in another tab and point it to the backend URL.
+Open frontend/index.html in another tab and connect it to the backend URL.

+✨ Features
+Perform Addition, Subtraction, Multiplication, Division

+Prevents division by zero

+Clean frontend–backend separation

+Modern UI with gradients, rounded corners, hover effects